Professional Development for ESL Teachers – 9 Ways to Boost Your Resume

 1. Earn TEFL/TESOL certification of at least 120 hours

-If you don’t already hold internationally recognized TEFL certification, earning this credential will open doors to a wider range of teaching opportunities both worldwide and online.
+If you don’t already hold an internationally recognized TEFL certification, earning this credential will open doors to a wider range of teaching opportunities both worldwide and online.
 Most reputable employers require a certification of at least 120 hours, so if your current certificate is fewer hours than that, upgrading it to meet this international standard will result in more opportunities, as there are various types of jobs you can get with a TEFL/TESOL certificate.
+You can also teach English online for yourself or with a company.

 If you’re considering making a long-term career out of teaching English, want to stand out from other teachers, or want to qualify for non-teaching EFL jobs (like language school director, teacher trainer, or curriculum designer), taking a more advanced course like the IDELTOnline™ is a good idea.
 This graduate-level certification offers 15 Continuing Education Units (CEUs) and up to nine college credits if you want to pursue a master’s in TESOL.